Do you sometimes feel stuck in the deepest rut of all time? You have no energy, no focus and it’s really hard to get motivated?

 These are specific goals with tangible outcomes.
 We all know that if we don’t have a clear destination in mind, how do we know when we reach it, and how do we keep building momentum every day.

-2: You’re not clear on your purpose and haven’t identified your why.
+clear on your purpose and haven’t identified your why.

 Motivation and confidence matter.
 There are plenty of ways out there to increase your productivity, but unless you are emotionally connected to the why of what you’re doing it’s pretty easy to fall off the productivity wagon.

 So, when you get stuck, step back, reflect and ask yourself, “Why am I doing what I’m doing?” and “Why do I want to reach this goal again?”

 Think about how you are feeling now and how you want to feel.
 Find your reasons for doing what you’re doing.
 Is it about more freedom, having more time to do the things you love, a better work-life balance, making a real difference, making more money, having a sense of accomplishment?